-Caitlin J. Halligan is a litigation partner in the New York office of Gibson, Dunn & Crutcher and Co- Chair of Gibson Dunn’s Appellate and Constitutional Law Practice Group.
-She has argued six cases and served as counsel of record for a party or amicus in more than 45 matters at the certiorari or merits stage in the U.S. Supreme Court.
-Ms. Halligan has argued dozens of cases before the federal appellate courts, the New York Court of Appeals, and New York’s intermediate appellate courts, and participated in numerous litigations at the trial level as well.
+Caitlin Halligan is a partner at Selendy & Gay PLLC and leads the firm’s appellate litigation practice.
+Caitlin has argued six cases and served as counsel of record in more than 45 matters in the U.S. Supreme Court, and has handled scores of cases in the federal appellate courts, the New York Court of Appeals, and other state appellate courts.

 Caitlin served as Solicitor General for the State of New York from 2001 to 2007, after serving as Deputy Solicitor General.
 Before that she served as the first Chief of the New York Attorney General’s Internet Bureau, where she developed cutting-edge law enforcement and policy initiatives regarding online consumer fraud, securities trading, and privacy practices.
 Caitlin also served as General Counsel to the New York County District Attorney’s Office.